-As is the case every year, the new year will bring a host of changes for retirement plan contributions in 2013.
-Virtually all retirement plans–employer sponsored and self-employment plans–will be affected.
-With inflation being on the low end of the scale, the changes in contribution and income limits will be only moderate at best.
+As is the case every year, the New Year brings changes for retirement plan contributions and limits, though 2016 will have more muted changes than most years.
+Retirement plans, like employer-sponsored plans and self-employed plans, will be affected.
+With inflation being on the low end of the scale, the changes in contribution limits generally remain unchanged for 2016, while income limits will increase modestly in some cases.

 One of greatest advantages to saving for retirement is the tax benefits you get when investing in an IRA or other qualified retirement account.
 Most people know there are tax benefits to opening an IRA account, but few understand how many benefits there are, and how powerful they can be in the cause of saving money for retirement.
 Did you know there are at least six tax benefits to opening an IRA account?

 Have you thought about what you’re going to do with your tax refund?
 The average tax refund for 2015 is in the neighborhood of $3,120.
 That’s not exactly a life-changing amount, but it’s a decent chunk of change that can jumpstart an investment or savings goal.

 There are different types of financial and investment documents that we rely on, in spite of the fact that so much of this information is now available online.
 Most companies limit how far back you can go with previous years documents, so the only way that you can make sure that you will have the documents that you will need when you need them, is to actually have a physical copy in your possession.

 Investors don’t just gain advantages when they receive dividends or see significant capital appreciation; they might also receive tax advantages, depending on the type of investment income that they receive.
 As you prepare to file your taxes (the deadline is quickly approaching) keep in mind that there are likely extra tax forms required because of the various income sources from your portfolio.